jguijarroo/one/README.md

 There are a couple of very easy ways to try out the OpenNebula functionality

 - [miniONE](https://github.com/OpenNebula/minione) for infrastructures based on open source hypervisors.
-(Only a low footprint VM nededed [KVM, Virtualbox, AWS,..])
+(Only a low resources footprint VM is needed [KVM, Virtualbox, AWS,..])
 - [vOneCloud](http://docs.opennebula.org/vonecloud) for VMware based infrastructures.

 ## Installation